| |

 The “before” oak stair railing

-Due to the nature of railings, they get touched a ton.
+Due to their nature, railings get touched a lot.
 It is important that you properly prep the railing and banister before painting.
 The area needs to be cleaned and degreased well.
-We also like to use fine sandpaper to scuff up the surface before priming with an adhesion primer.
+We also like to use 220-grit sandpaper to scuff up the surface to help our primer stick.

 How to paint stair rails on carpet?

-When you are done you simply take the tape off and fluff your carpet.
-Just be careful you don’t drip on your carpet when painting.
+Prep the areas by using your fingers or a flat tool to help place the painter’s tape under the trim.
+When you finish, you remove the tape and fluff your carpet.
+Just be careful that the paint doesn’t drip on your carpet when you are painting.

 how to paint oak railing on carpet with green painter's tape under railing.